krogowsk531/capstone-timer/README.md

 #### (68% Complete)

 * Debugged issues with Activity model.
 Is no longer preventing functionality but is also not capturing info in the database.

+## 04/20
+#### (70% Complete)

+* Activity model is broken.
+Worked on presentation for tomorrow and added media queries for responsiveness.
+Functionality in app restored.